saisubhash9/su26-ai301-contribution/README.md

 - Run the package **`typecheck`** (not just Vitest) before every push — Vitest transpiles without type-checking, which let a `tsc`-only error reach CI.
 - Branch off the **clean integration tip** from day one to avoid inheriting unrelated merge/docs churn.
 - **Verify third-party API specifics early** (endpoint path, auth header, model IDs) rather than assuming an "OpenAI-compatible" API is byte-for-byte identical — the `/v1` path difference was the key example.

+**Teachable insight for future cohorts:** "OpenAI-compatible" does not mean "OpenAI-identical."
+Reusing a shared protocol client is the right instinct, but always verify the *path*, *auth header scheme*, and *credential-fallback behavior* for the new vendor — and prefer making the shared client configurable over special-casing.
+A silent `OPENAI_API_KEY` fallback in a shared client is a real cross-vendor credential-leak footgun; new provider factories should **fail closed**.

 ---